Skip to main content

 About track dialog

-Using the track menu as described above, you can access the "About track" dialog.
+The track menu provides access to the "About track" dialog.

 Screenshot of the 'About track' dialog for a CRAM file, showing the full CRAM file header and config info.
 Having the full header of a BAM/CRAM file available is helpful to easily check what genome it was aligned to, for example.